 Sweeping to Get There

 Establishing S-mount from the arm drag sweep series is another fairly uncomplicated way to destroy your opponent's will to live.
 The nice thing about this pendulum-like sweep is that it will very nearly always finish with you in S-mount.
 We're essentially following the blueprint laid out in the "setting up the S-mount from the reverse armbar" tutorial here.
 Just be sure that your partner's head is on your knee, just like a pillow, and that you can come as close as possible to touching your knee and foot, as shown.
 Don't forget the live toes!
 If you land the underhook, you can also finish the reverse armbar first.

 One More Sweep to Get There

-Starting with the initial arm drag sweep position, when your partner's reaction is simply to be heavy, just move your left arm out of the way, behind you, so that you can use it for base.
+Starting with the initial arm drag sweep position, when your partner's reaction is simply to be heavy, just move your left arm out of the way, behind you, so that you can use it for the base.
 Now just climb up on top of your partner's back (they're going to have a hard time stopping you since their arm is trapped across their body from the initial arm drag position).
 Turn yourself perpendicular to your partner, and block their far arm.
 Now just push them over with your free hand pushing against the ground.
 Again, you're going to land right in a technical mount position, so the transition to S-mount should be almost second nature by now.
-Just straighten your right leg and make sure you can put your right knee pit into your partner's arm pit, then remember the other reference points (head/pillow, foot touching knee).
+Just straighten your right leg and make sure you can put your right knee pit into your partner's armpit, then remember the other reference points (head/pillow, foot touching knee).

 How Do You Like to Get to S-Mount?